vlang/v/doc/docs.md

 ### `init` functions

-If you want a module to automatically call some setup/initialization code when it is imported, you can use a module `init` function:
+If you want a module to automatically call some setup/initialization code when it is imported, you can define a module `init` function:

 ```v
 fn init() {